-Cautions.-Prevent unnecessary crowding of persons round the body.
+Cautions.-Prevent unnecessary crowding of persons round the body, especially if in an apartment.

 Avoid rough usage, and do not allow the body to remain on the back unless the tongue is secured.

 Under no circumstances hold the body up by the feet.